finanalyst/raku-pod-render/README.md

 ```
 RAKU_POD_RENDER_FORCE_HIGHLIGHTER_REFRESH zef install Raku::Pod::Render
 ```
+# Tests
+Only sanity tests are under the `t/` directory.
+Extensive tests are under `xt/`.

+Some tests require an online connection.
+The tests can be run offline by setting the environment variable TEST_OFFLINE, eg. `TEST_OFFLINE=1 prove6 -I. xt/`.

 # More Information
 See [RenderPod](RenderPod.md) for the generic module and [Pod2HTML](Pod2HTML.md) for information about the HTML specific module ``Pod::To::HTML2``. ``Pod::To::Markdown``, see [MarkDown](MarkDown.md), follows ``Pod::To::HTML2`` mostly.